As a newcomer in Munich, one administration office you’ll quickly encounter is the KVR Munich:

 Although this method has not worked for some, it did for us!

 In the past, people also queued up at the KVR before the office was actually opened.
-There is no guarantee for this, especially if the office is closed during Corona.
+There is no guarantee for this, especially since the office only allows a restricted number of visitors.

 Another option suggested on the official website, is registering by post.